growilabs/growi-docs/docs/en/README.md

   </div>
   <div class="feature">
     <h2>Ever-Growing</h2>
-    <p>WESEEK, Inc., together with our community of contributors, is committed to creating the most powerful and desirable communication tool.
+    <p>GROWI, Inc., together with our community of contributors, is committed to creating the most powerful and desirable communication tool.
 Please join our <a href="https://communityinviter.com/apps/wsgrowi/invite" target="_blank"> Slack </a> with any questions or suggestions!</p>
   </div>
 </div>